 Every once in a while, we find reasons to have some chocolate; as dessert, gift ideas and even a snack when we are travelling or working.
-While it is considered a snack, chocolate is also rich in healthy nutrients which include sugar.
+While it is considered a snack, chocolate is also rich in healthy nutrients in addition to sugar and fat.

 Cocoa beans have been found to be rich in flavonoids whose anti-oxidation properties reduce the occurrence of cell damage which is the main cause of heart disease.

-Reports indicate that it can be a healthy food choice if consumed in moderation.
-Cocoa powder has high caffeine levels that will negatively impact your health if consumed before bedtime (3).
+Reports indicate that it can be a healthy food choice if consumed in moderation (3).
+Cocoa powder has high caffeine levels that may negatively impact your sleep if consumed before bedtime.

 Are There Side Effects To Eating Chocolate Before You Go To Bed?

 About 50% of the American population has been reported to be suffering from insomnia at some point in their lives.
 An adult requires 8 hours of quality sleep for their body to operate optimally, and this sleep requirement drops slightly with age.
 This recommendation is per the